jpt/barlow/README.md

 ## Variable font support

-Variable font support is currently experimental, both in the Barlow typeface and in the general ecosystem of tooling and rendering.
+Variable font support is currently experimental, both in the Barlow typeface and in the general ecosystem of tooling and rendering; please open an issue if you find a bug.

 ## Acknowledgements